Erik Hazelhoff Roelfzema: Activities in England

 Due to internal politics Van 't Sant was required to step down from his position with intelligence and control of the CID was transferred to Colonel Mattheus de Bruyne of the Dutch Marine Corps.
 De Bruyne lacked experience in intelligence work and did not have a good grasp on the subtlety required.
 He failed to recognize the fact that his agents were often arrested and yet were continuing to broadcast messages, except now they were under the control of the Germans.
 The usual procedure for transmitting messages was to include small errors.
 If an agent was forced to work for the Germans, he would leave out the errors.
 The result should be that contact was aborted immediately.
 De Bruyne concluded that the agents simply forgot to use the security-checks and even sent messages to remind them.
 This would tip-off the German intelligence and the agent would be replaced with a German and sent off to a concentration camp.
 Other intelligence mistakes by De Bruyne included attaching detailed maps of the landing sites at Noordwijk, Scheveningen and Walcherento to the walls of his London office and leaving them up.
 Observing this, Louis d'Aulnis, an agent of the CID, elected not to announce where his landing place would be beforehand, a measure which ended up saving his life.

-In their first mission, Peter Tazelaar was to deliver radio equipment and bring two men back from the occupied Netherlands to join the government-in-exile in Britain.
+In their first mission, Peter Tazelaar was to deliver radio equipment and bring two men, SDAP politician Herman Bernard Wiardi Beckman and captain Paul Maria Hubert Tielens back from the occupied Netherlands to join the government-in-exile in Britain.
 Roelfzema had met Tazelaar when the two men had worked as stokers on the St. Cregue during their escape.
 Roelfzema had often spent time at the seaside resort of Scheveningen and knew that every Friday night a large party was held at the Kurhaus of Scheveningen (Grand Hotel) which had been taken over by the Germans as a headquarters.
 Their plan was to approach Scheveningen late at night and take Tazelaar into shore by dinghy.